 The MA degree requirements include a foreign language component.
 Prospective MA candidates may be accepted into the program before fulfilling this requirement, but must fulfill it before receiving an MA degree.
 Candidates may fulfill the department's foreign language requirements in any one of the following ways:

 Applications for the MA program are accepted continuously.
-The deadline for the Diversity Fellowship is April 25, 2016.
 The deadline for applications for Graduate Teaching Assistantships are February 10 for Fall admissions and October 1 for Spring admissions.
 Applications for teaching assistantships will be considered after the deadlines only if the department has additional assistantships to award after consideration of those applications that arrive before the deadlines.
 All applicants are advised to make every attempt to submit their materials before the deadline dates. *We are still accepting applications for Graduate Teaching Assistantships for a Fall 2018 start date.*

-Applications for teaching assistantships should include a sample of expository prose.
-Either of the following is acceptable:
+Applications for teaching assistantships should include letters of recommendation and a sample of expository prose.
+For the writing sample, either of the following is acceptable:

 Please note that it is the responsibility of the applicant to insure that the three letters of recommendation are sent by the recommenders.
 These may accompany the application if they are in sealed envelopes or they may be sent separately.
 Please ask those writing letters of recommendation to address your potential as a teacher.